Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

 # Simple-Protocol-For-Mac-Terminal.
-I Wrode This Program As A Personal Need Project, It is now being used by a lot of friends.
+I Wrote This Program As A Personal Need Project, It is now being used by a lot of friends.
 I am now finally making this project fully open source.
 What is it? - Simple Protocol For Mac.
 This Will Let You Choose Supported Protocols To Use.
 Just with a couple of Questions Your Command or Commands Will Be Executed.
 I am now making this into an MacOS app.
 It will have a GUI NOW.
+The GUI Can Now Be Found In My Other Repo, Simple-Protcol-For-Mac-App!

 [![Build Status](https://img.shields.io/badge/TravisCI%20Build-Passing-brightgreen.svg)](https://travis-ci.org/larsonthekidrs/Simple-Protocol-For-Mac)
 [![Build status](https://img.shields.io/badge/App%20Veyor%20Build-Failing-red.svg)](https://ci.appveyor.com/project/larsonthekidrs/simple-protocol-for-mac)